TatianaVeda/frontend-framework/framework/docs/architecture.md

 - **CSSVars:** CSS variables for theming, updated from state.
 - **Styles:** Global and page-specific styles.
 - **Pages:** All app pages (Dashboard, Chat, Weather, etc.), each can use widgets and framework modules.
+- **LazyMount:** Handles lazy rendering of components and images using IntersectionObserver (see `framework/utils/lazyMount.js`).
+Used on Dashboard for Weather and Chat widgets.

 ## How App Uses Framework Modules
 - **Pages** and their widgets use State, Events, API, Logger, Config, and Router for all business logic and UI updates.